 “Uncle” John, the soul

-John Paris is a bright light that shines in Arambol beach since 1965.
+John Paris is a bright light that has shone in Arambol Beach since 1965.
 An Englishman who sings his music with an accordion to almost all open mics here.
 How is he?
 In a word: amazing.
-His simple songs all talk about love, life and how precious they are.
-When he starts singing all the community here stops and sing along.
+His simple songs all talk about love, life, and how precious they are.
+When he starts singing all the community here stops and sings along.
 All Arambol musicians love him.

 Anthony McKeon, the heart

-Irishman in his 40s, Anthony is the rising star in the Arambol music scene.
-With his band, The Tantric Monkeys, he sings about pain, life experiences, traveling.
-Buy he got famous because of one song in particular.
+Irishman in his 40s, Anthony is a rising star in the Arambol music scene.
+With his band, The Tantric Monkeys, he sings about pain, life experiences, and traveling.
+But he got famous because of one song in particular.
 It is called Arambol and quickly became a sort of anthem here, sung everywhere by everyone.

 Anthony is also the MC of the most loved Arambol open mic, which happens every Monday evening in Twice in Nature.